“You’ll never know what you're gonna get."

 By and large, birders are very nice and accommodating.
 However….

 Yesterday afternoon we drove to Unit 1 of the Salton Sea Refuge.
 At the observation deck, we met an elderly couple who were scanning the area with binoculars.
 We asked them the usual “Anything interesting?” question.
 The little old lady smiled and said, “Well, there’s a bird…..”.
-We waited for the continuation, both of us leaning forward in rapt anticipation - waiting for the other shoe to drop, so to speak.
+We waited for the continuation.
 A few minutes passed.
 Had we been sitting, we would have fallen off our seats at the unbearable suspense.
 But then she just smiled and continued looking through her binoculars.
-At this point, Cynthia and I thought it prudent to descend from the observation deck and walk towards the ponds further down the road, to look for one of our target birds, the Stilt Sandpiper.
-When we were out of earshot from the couple on the deck, I raised my eyes to the skies and asked aloud, “What bird was it?”
+At this point, Cynthia and I descended from the observation deck and walked towards the ponds further down the road, to look for one of our target birds, the Stilt Sandpiper.
+When we were out of earshot from the couple on the deck, I yelled, “What bird was it?”
 My wife stared at me and was at once concerned with my state of mind.
 “I just needed to vent”, I assured her.
 Having done that, I was now able to breathe normally.
 Thankfully, as some sort of a palliative, we got our Stilt Sandpipers.

-The following morning, at the exact same spot, we met Taurino Tadeo, a young guy we have also encountered previously at Bolsa Chica.
+The following morning, at the same area, we met Taurino Tadeo, a young guy we have also met previously at Bolsa Chica.
 Taurino and I have a lot of things in common: we are both half-Filipino, we enjoy photography, we love birds and we are both exceedingly good-looking (well, at least he is).
 We exchanged information on where to look for particular birds, him giving us directions on where to find Burrowing Owls, and us showing him where the Sandhill Cranes hang-out during the day.
-Wishing each other good luck, we parted ways as we pursued our separate missions.
+Wishing each other good luck, we parted ways on our separate missions.

-They decided to stick around to look for the Lesser Black-backed Gull (which was reportedly seen in this place as well), so we grudgingly said goodbye to the friendly group since we still have to look for our other target birds: Mountain Plover, Sprague’s Pipit and Chestnut-backed Longspurs.
+They decided to stick around to look for the Lesser Black-backed Gull, so we grudgingly said goodbye to the friendly group inasmuch as we still have to look for our other target birds: Mountain Plover, Sprague’s Pipit and Chestnut-backed Longspurs.

-We failed miserably on those three despite searching diligently for over two hours the areas where they have been observed.
+We failed miserably on those three despite searching diligently for over two hours the areas where they were reported seen.
 On the return trip home we took the east side (Highway 111) route.
 On a whim, we decided to stop by Mecca Beach on the north shore of the sea.
 There we were greeted by gulls!
-Lots of them!
+Lot’s of them!
 Easily I recognized Ring-billeds and Bonaparte’s.
 Then a huge gull with dark wings flew over and alighted on some rocks about a hundred feet away.
 “I think that’s a Lesser Black-backed Gull”, I told my wife.
-“Quite a few birders have seen it here quite recently.”
+“It was reported seen here quite recently.”

 “Then, what are you waiting for?”, she asked.
 “Go after it.”

 A hundred feet seemed like forever when chasing a lifer, but eventually I was able to get close.
-Close enough to correctly identify the gull as a Lesser Black-Backed indeed.
+Close enough to correctly identify the gull as a Lesser Black-Backed.

-As we resumed our trip home, our conversation went something like..
+As we resumed the trip home, our conversation went something like...

 8 comments: